ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/get-index-names-operation.dotnet.markdown

-﻿# Operations : How to get index names?
+﻿# Operations : How to get Index Names

 **GetIndexNamesOperation** is used to retrieve multiple index names from a database.